abunashir/analog-bridge-ruby/README.md

 ## Configure

-Once you have your API Secret keys from Analog Bridge, then you can add an initializer to set up your `secret_key` as
+Once you have your API Keys from Analog Bridge, you can initialize your configuration with your `secret_key` as

 ```ruby
 AnalogBridge.configure do |config|